Funding Basics

 - recent financials are available

-- quotations and vendor scope can be produced
+- quotations, vendor scope, or programme materials can be produced

 - success can be measured credibly